12- IELTS Speaking part 2 recent exams -

 Cue Card: Describe A Family Member You Spend The Most Time With

-This cue card is asking you to “Describe the member of your family who you spend the most time with“, and asking some questions related to this topic.
+This cue card is expected to appear in cue cards for Jan-apr 2020 and asking you to “Describe the member of your family who you spend the most time with“, and asking some questions related to this topic.

 Share this Post